 How to: Configure a Service Bus Client Using a Configuration File

-Once you have defined and implemented your Microsoft Azure Service Bus interface, you can configure the client application.
+Once you have defined and implemented a Service Bus interface, you can configure the client application.
 You can configure your application programmatically or in an App.config file.
-Configuring your application in an App.config file lets you easily see what the configuration settings are, and lets users modify the settings after deployment.
+Configuring your application in an App.config file lets you easily see what the configuration settings are, and to modify the settings after deployment.
 Note that configuring a Service Bus application by using a configuration file is very similar to configuring a Windows Communication Foundation (WCF) application, which is discussed in Configuring Services Using Configuration Files in the Windows Communication Foundation (WCF) documentation.
 Therefore, the following discussion is a simplified overview of configuration, with an emphasis on the unique features relevant to Service Bus.

 The main difference between configuring a service and a client is that the client must know what configuration settings the service is using, and match them.
 These settings typically include what type of binding to use, and also what security protocols you must have to access the service (that is, authentication and transport-level security).
 For more information about setting security, see Securing and Authenticating a Service Bus Connection.

 Create the App.config file to define the client endpoint.